agile-ts/documentation/docs/Interfaces.md

 #### `set`

-The `set` method of the storage.
-This means that it writes items into the external storage.
+Method to set a specific value at `primaryKey` into the external Storage.
 ```ts
 myStorage.set("item1", {my: "value"}); // Calls the here defined set method
 ```